mvolkmann/blog/src/zig.md

 - address of: `&`
 - merge error sets: `||`
 - many {% aTargetBlank "https://en.wikipedia.org/wiki/Integer_overflow",
-  "wrapping" %} operators
+  "wrapping" %} operators where overflows wrap around These have a `%` suffix.
+For example, `*%` multiplies with wrapping.
 - many {% aTargetBlank
   "https://en.wikipedia.org/wiki/Saturation_arithmetic#:~:text=Saturation%20arithmetic%20is%20a%20version,a%20minimum%20and%20maximum%20value.",
-  "saturating" %} operators
+  "saturating" %} operators where the result is clamped to a fixed range from a minimum to a maximum value.
+  These have a `|` suffix.
+For example, `*|` multiplies with saturating.
 - does not support the `++` and `-—` operators found in C

 ## Pointers